Reading time: 7 min.

 Dr. Michael May (FRCS)

-Hair loss can be a completely normal part of life and most often does not pose a concern, especially when it comes to aging; in fact, over 85% of men [1], and 50% of women [2], will experience hair loss in their lifetime.
+Hair loss can be a completely normal part of life and most often does not pose a concern, especially when it comes to aging.
+In fact, over 85% of men [1], and 50% of women [2], will experience hair loss in their lifetime.
 However, it can sometimes be an incredibly difficult experience when adjusting to the reality of hair loss, both physically and psychologically.

-Diffuse thinning is one of the most common types of hair loss, with two-thirds of men experiencing appreciable hair loss by the age of 35 [3], and hair thinning in women becoming increasingly common by the age of 50; so, if you’re worried that your hair is suddenly looking thin, you’re certainly not alone.
+Diffuse thinning is one of the most common types of hair loss, with two-thirds of men experiencing appreciable hair loss by the age of 35 [3], and hair thinning in women becoming increasingly common by the age of 50.
+So, if you’re worried that your hair is suddenly looking thin, you’re certainly not alone.

 In this article, we’ll explore diffuse thinning along with the signs, causes, and treatment options available to you.